isc-projects/kea/doc/guide/hooks-radius.rst

 -  Boost version at least 1.65.1.
 The versions available in CentOS 7 (1.48 and and 1.53) are too old.

-Once your configuration is complete, compile Kea using make.
-If your system has more than one core, it is recommended that you use the "-j N" option to speed up the build.
+Once the configuration is complete, compile Kea using make.
+If the system has more than one core, using the "-j N" option is recommended to speed up the build.

 ::